weareblahs/covidcases/README.md

  - sed (used to find and replace placeholders)

 # Social Media Integration
-Real-time data updated every hour showing on shared links when you share `https://weareblahs.github.io/covidcases` as a website on Facebook and Twitter.
+Real-time data updated every hour showing on shared links as image when you share `https://weareblahs.github.io/covidcases` as a website on Facebook and Twitter.
 Coming soon!

 # Where's the website?
 https://weareblahs.github.io/covidcases